 2. Degenerative Disc Patients

 A patient with degenerative disc disease is another candidate for spinal decompression treatment.
 Degenerative disc disease is caused by a few different factors including an injury causing a herniated disc and obesity.
 The padding between the vertebrae will slowly break down making the spine less stable and putting pressure on the surrounding nerves.
-Using spinal decompression treatment can reverse the effects of degenerative disc disease by taking pressure off the spine and allowing the broken down vertebrae padding to heal.
+Using spinal decompression treatment can reverse the effects of degenerative disc disease by taking pressure off the spine and allowing the vertebrae padding to heal.

 3. Facet Syndrome Patients

 Facet syndrome is a spinal syndrome that causes pain at the joint of two vertebrae.
 It typically is caused from general wear and tear from aging.
 A patient suffering from facet syndrome is a candidate for spinal decompression treatment.
-Using spinal decompression you can correct the deterioration of the spine caused by facet syndrome, as well as cure the painful side effects of the wear and tear.
+Using spinal decompression, you can correct the deterioration of the spine caused by facet syndrome, as well as cure the painful side effects of the wear and tear.

 4. Failed Spinal Surgery